Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/swiftsmash-saga/_index.md

 # devlog: "/blog/boardgames/swiftsmash-games/"

 ---

-## What's This?

-This is the **overview page** of the Swiftsmash Saga.

-Click any of the links below to visit a specific game.
-They are roughly sorted based on simplicity.

 These games all have the same **core mechanic** (the "Swiftsmash Mechanic").
 First, players simultaneously reveal cards.
 You must quickly read them, follow ever-changing rules and think ahead to find the **one card** you must smash.
 Beat the others and you win.
 Be too slow, or smash the wrong one, and you'll regret it.